sushiibot/docs/docs/01-privacy.md

 requirements).

-For messages saved for logging purposes, messages are saved for a max of 7 days before they are removed from our databaseH.
+For messages saved for logging purposes, messages are saved for a max of 7 days before they are removed from our database.

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize it, or, if this is not possible